ab5163/Deep-Energy-Manager/README.md

 # Deep-Energy-Manager
 ## Overview
 Deep Energy Manager (DEM) is a model-free reinforcement learning (RL) agent for optimal building energy management.
+Buildings have comfort limits set by the occupants.
+DEM is designed to meet various objectives such as minimizing the energy cost, following certain schedules as the demand response, etc.
 ## Table of content
 1. `agent.py`: DQN agent
 2. `env.py`: Environment